 - What happens when a prioritized device becomes inactive?

-The number of devices that receive higher analysis levels varies by your ExtraHop platform and license.
+The number of devices that receive higher analysis levels varies by your ExtraHop subscription and license.

-- Your platform determines the total analysis capacity, which is the number of devices that can receive Standard Analysis or Advanced Analysis.
+- Your subscription determines the total analysis capacity, which is the number of devices that can receive Standard Analysis or Advanced Analysis.